James Bracey: Career

 In December 2020, Bracey was named as one of seven reserve players in England's Test squad for their series against Sri Lanka.
 In January 2021, he was also named as a reserve player in England's Test squad for their series against India.
 In May 2021, Bracey was named in England's Test squad for their series against New Zealand.
 Bracey made his Test debut on 2 June 2021, for England against New Zealand.

+Personal life

+Bracey was born in Bristol and is an avid supporter of Bristol Rovers.